The key to improvement, whether it’s for personal development or making better products, is: get negative feedback.

 It stands to reason that you can’t improve what you don’t know you are bad at.
 The same goes for when you are making product decisions.
 You need your users or customers to tell you what they DON’T like.

-So step 1 is you need to be able to ask your users for negative feedback and then give them an easy way to proffer it.
+So Step 1 is to ask your users for negative feedback, and then give them an easy way to proffer it.

 There are a number of useful tools below which can help gather user feedback (in no particular order) :